calvinista/calvinista/README.md

-- 👋 Hi, I’m @calvinista
+- 👋 Hi, I’m Calvin Silva da Silveira, Computer Science student at Federal University of Rio Grande do Sul (UFRGS)
 - 👀 I’m interested in ...
-Programing, Software Engineering
+Software Development, Software Engineering and Cybersecurity
 - 🌱 I’m currently learning ...
-Software Engineering
+Python, C++, C, Java, in addition to keep going my studies on Programming field
-- 💞️ I’m looking to collaborate on ...
-TOTVS, DBC, Dell Technologies, Unreal Engine, IBM, NSA
+- 💞️ I’m looking to collaborate on ... innovative solutions in a global environment and deepen knowledge in agile methodologies and robust software development
 - 📫 How to reach me ...

 <!---